Kyung-hanKim/Korean_Dialectal_Division/README.md

-# Korean Dialectal Division with Graph-based regionalization
+# Korean Dialectal Division with Graph-based Regionalization using \texttt{skater}